gracelang/language/languageSpec/spec.md

 ### Once Methods

 A **`once method`** is declared by prefixing a method declaration with the reserved word `once`.
-Such a method executes to completion at most once: the first time that its object receives the corresponding request.
+Such a method completes execution at most once on each object with a given set of arguments: the first time that the object receives the corresponding request.
-The return value is memoised, and subsequent requests of the method will return the memoised value without re-executing the method.
+The return value is memoized, and subsequent requests of the method with equal arguments will return the memoized value without re-executing the method.
-Currently, once methods may not have more than one parameter.
+To make the memoization possible, the arguments must conform to `EqualityObject`, that is, they must have `==(_)` and `hash` methods.

-If a once method does _not_ return a value, e.g., because it raises an exception on its first execution, then no value is memoised and execution of the method will start again if it is requested anew.
+If a once method does _not_ return a value, e.g., because it raises an exception on its first execution, then no value is memoized, and execution of the method will start again if it is requested anew.
-This process will repeat until the once method returns normally, at which point the return value will be memoised, and subsequent executions will return the memoised value.
+This process will repeat until the once method returns normally, at which point the return value will be memoized, and subsequent executions with equal argument lists will return the memoized value.

-Once methods can be used to represent lazily-initialized constants, or for any method whose result will not change once it has been calculated.
+Once methods can be used to represent lazily-initialized scalar constants, pure functions, and for any method whose result will not change once it has been calculated.

-A once method differs from a constant field (declared with `def`) in that the latter is initialized as part of the process of creating its containing object, and is consequently _uninitialized_ during part of that process.
-Hence, once methods are convenient for defining constants that may be used during initialization, and for a group of interdependent values, because the programmer need not worry about the initialization order.
+A parameterless once method differs from a constant field (declared with `def`) in that the latter is initialized as part of the process of creating its containing object, and is consequently _uninitialized_ during part of that process.
+Hence, parameterless once methods are convenient for defining constants that may be used during initialization.
+They are also useful for defining a group of interdependent constants, because the programmer need not worry about the initialization order.
 Moreover, unlike a `def`, a `once method` is a method, and can appear in a trait.